The Front-Line Manager's Guide to Building a Personal Productivity System That Actually Works

 Results after 90 days:

-• Reduced average response time to team requests by 60%
+• Reduced average response time by 60%

-• Increased time spent on strategic work by 25%
+• Increased strategic work time by 25%

 • Improved team velocity by 35%

-Common Pitfalls and Solutions
+Common Pitfalls

 The Perfectionism Trap